CodeWithCompound/workout-challenge/README.md

 What I learned building this:

-forEach and querySelector
+- forEach and querySelector

-Using setInterval
+- Using setInterval

-First time using localStorage
+- First time using localStorage

-Basic logic structuring and DOM manipulation

-The deep emotional pain of one missing semicolon
+- The deep emotional pain of one missing semicolon

-How to run
+# How to run

 Since I’m using ES modules, you can’t just double-click index.html and run it — that’ll throw MIME-type tantrums and ruin your day.
 You’ll need to run it through a local server instead.

-Easiest way (VS Code – Live Server)

-Install the Live Server extension in VS Code (by Ritwick Dey).
+1. Install the Live Server extension in VS Code (by Ritwick Dey).

-Open this project folder in VS Code.
+2. Open this project folder in VS Code.

-Right-click index.html then select "Open with Live Server".
+3. Right-click index.html then select "Open with Live Server".

-It should launch automatically in your browser ( something like http://127.0.0.1:5500/).
+4. It should launch automatically in your browser ( something like http://127.0.0.1:5500/).

 That’s it!
 Have fun